tortugacrm/sugar7_football_wc2014_dashlet/README.md

 - his favourite team games and results

 available in:
-English, French, Dutch, Swedish and Russian.
+English, French, German, Swedish and Russian.

 Copyright 2014 Olivier Nepomiachty - All rights reserved.